Piotr Tomaszewski

-Piotr Tomaszewski (born 1974) is a classical guitarist from Poland.
+Piotr Tomaszewski is a classical guitarist from Poland.
 He has studied classical guitar since 1990 and has won awards in several competitions, as well as being a guest performer at festivals and events around Europe.
 Tomaszewski's repertoire includes guitar concertos and works for solo guitar, playing both modern pieces and classical works of centuries past.
 He also records for Spain's Channel 10, and for Polish Radio and Television.

 Early years and study

 Tomaszewski was born in Gostynin, Poland, in 1974.
 He received his first guitar lesson at a cultural centre in Płock, when he was ten years old.
 Beginning in 1990, Tomaszewski attended Warsaw's Fryderyk Chopin Music Academy, studying under Ryszard Bałauszko.
 He later completed his studies under Bałauszko at the Białystok branch of the Academy.
 As a postgraduate, Tomaszewski studied in 1998 and 1999 at both the Conservatorio de Musica in Las Palmas, in Spain, under Carlos Oramas, and with Alberto Ponce at the École Normale de Musique de Paris.